Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Note: If your dog tends to get an upset stomach when on his normal food, consider asking your vet to switch foods.
 At times, a special diet for sensitive stomachs may be recommended such as Hill's I/D or a homemade diet.

 What About Over-the-Counter Meds?

-The most common over-the-counter meds used to treat diarrhea in dogs are Immodium A/D (loperamide) and Pepto/Bismol.
-While these are for the most part safe when given in the correct dosage, they may cause side effects.
-For more on this read: 5 Good Reasons Not to Give Imodium Without a Vet's Consent.
+The most common over-the-counter meds used to treat diarrhea in dogs are Imodium A/D (loperamide) and Pepto/Bismol.
+While these are, for the most part, safe when given in the correct dosage, they may cause side effects.
+For more on this read: Five Good Reasons Not to Give Imodium Without a Vet's Consent.

-- Immodium, also known as loperamide, for instance, can cause allergies in dogs sensitive to it (never give it to collie breeds and collie mixes) and should be used with caution in dogs suffering from hypothyroidism, kidney disease, and Addison's disease.
+- Immodium for diarrhea, also known as loperamide, for instance, can cause allergies in dogs that are sensitive to it (never give it to collie breeds and collie mixes) and should be used with caution in dogs suffering from hypothyroidism, kidney disease, and Addison's disease.
 It should not be given to elderly or severely debilitated animals unless recommended by a vet.
 If the diarrhea has been caused by the ingestion of toxins or bacteria, products like loperamide should be avoided, because the dog needs to clear out the toxins or bacteria from his system.
 According to veterinarian Dawn Ruben, due to the potential for overdose, dogs weighing under 20 pounds should be given loperamide in liquid form, not tablets.
 Constipation, bloating, and sedation are known side effects of loperamide.